xinyi329/Moviepedia/README.md

 hdfs dfs -put *.json class9
 ```

-You may access the file through `/home/xl2700/class9/` from local file system or `/user/xl2700/class9/` from HDFS on Dumbo.
+You may access the files through `/home/xl2700/class9/` from local file system or `/user/xl2700/class9/` from HDFS on Dumbo.

 ### IMDb Reviews Dataset (`/data_ingest/imdb_review`)

 ### Twitter Reviews Dataset (`/data_ingest/twitter_review`)

 This Twitter Reviews Dataset has tweets sharing reviews of movies listed in IMDb 5000 Dataset.

 We run the code file `ReadTweet.java` on local machine with an imput file `movie_info`, which has all the movie information from IMDb 5000 Dataset, and then output all tweets into `project_data.txt`.

 We move it to Dumbo by
 ```
 scp project_data.txt dumbo: